 After the initial sync has completed (this takes a few minutes depending on the size of catalog) you’ll be given a quick tour.
 You’re then ready to connect your first sales channel and grant access.

 Next, you’re invited to set “defaults.”
 These are used to pre-configure listings as new products are added in WooCommerce making it quicker and easier to list – but don’t worry they can be easily changed before listing if you wish.

 Note Google, Amazon, Walmart and eBay have different default options so the defaults you are asked to set depends on which sales channel account you have connected (you can connect a different sales channel account and set defaults for that later).

 This quick-start guide is designed to help you get up and running quickly but remember, support is only a click away!
 Either via chat or email from within the app (orange support button at the bottom right of the screen).

-Step 1 – Setting Defaults ↑ Back to top
+Setting Defaults ↑ Back to top

-- Price & Quantity – ‘Web Price’ creates a live sync to your WooCommerce prices (change a price in WooCommerce and marketplace listings get updated automatically) but you can also choose a constant value (no live sync), % or $ increase/decrease (relative to your web price with live sync) and apply rounding if desired.
+- Price & Quantity – ‘Web Price’ creates a live sync to your WooCommerce prices (change a price in WooCommerce and sales channel listings get updated automatically) but you can also choose a constant value (no live sync), % or $ increase/decrease (relative to your web price with live sync) and apply rounding if desired.

-‘Web quantity’ creates a live sync to your WooCommerce inventory (which gets automatically reduced after sales on marketplaces) but you can also choose a fixed value (no live sync), a buffer (e.g. choosing a buffer of 2 when your WooCommerce inventory is 5 will display 3 on listings) and max quantity (e.g. choosing a max quantity of 5 will always show 5 on listings unless WooCommerce inventory drops below 5 where it will show the actual inventory).
+‘Web quantity’ creates a live sync to your WooCommerce inventory (which gets automatically reduced after sales on sales channels) but you can also choose a fixed value (no live sync), a buffer (e.g. choosing a buffer of 2 when your WooCommerce inventory is 5 will display 3 on listings) and max quantity (e.g. choosing a max quantity of 5 will always show 5 on listings unless WooCommerce inventory drops below 5 where it will show the actual inventory).

 - Shipping & Returns – You can add multiple default shipping services for both domestic & international as well as specify ship to locations.